 Each year the District provides the opportunity for the family to secure school related insurance for the student at a nominal fee.
 This insurance covers medical, dental, and hospital expenses resulting from accidental injury that might occur during school hours and on the way to and from school.
 The policy offers several plans with the premium varying according to the coverage.
 The school is not the insurance carrier; it simply selects and enters into an agreement with the insurance company for their service.
-Applications can be found under "Downloads" on the Health Services page of the PBSD website.
+Applications can be found by clicking on the link provided Application link or by going to the "Departments" tab on the PBSD website, selecting Athletics, and then Supplemental Insurance from the menu bar on the left.

-Administering Medications to Students
+Administering Medication to Students

-Pennsylvania State Law governs the administration of all medications, including over-thecounter medications.
-The law forbids a nurse to administer any medication without a licensed prescriber's written order and signed permission by the parent or quardian.
+Pennsylvania State Law governs the administration of all medications, including over- the-counter medications.
+The law forbids a nurse to administer any medication without a physician's or dentist's written order and signed permission by the parent or guardian.
 The Plum Borough School District recognizes that when students' health needs make it necessary for medication to be taken during school hours, certain procedures must be followed.

-Obtain from your School Nurse or Download from the District Website: "Authorization for Medication to Be Given at School" form.
+Obtain from your School Nurse or Download from the District Website:

-- 1. Written Order Prescription medications, over-the-counter medications, nutritional supplements, or herbal supplements will not be administered without providing the school with a written order from a licensed prescriber (Physician, Certified Nurse Practitioner, Physician's Assistant, or Dentist).
-The pharmacy label does not suffice as this written order. - 2.
-Written Parent Permission The school must also be supplied with written parent or guardian permission in order to have any medications given at school. - If the order is for an Inhaler or EPI-Pen: parent must also complete and submit the corresponding forms:
+- 1. "Authorization for Medication to be Given at School" form. - 2.
+Written Order from a Licensed Prescriber Prescription medications, over-the-counter medications, nutritional supplements, or herbal supplements will not be administered without providing the school with a written order from a licensed prescriber.
+The pharmacy label does not suffice as this written order.